frontend/toolbox/content/toolbox/index.md

 3. The styles should reside inside the component SCSS file.

 The variant is wrapped inside a `.tlbx-[name-of-your-component]-[variant-name]` div that you can use for styling inside the styleguide.

+### Insert images
+To display images in your content, place them in your `/assets/images` folder and refer to them with such a url: `./images/[image-name].[extension]` in your components.
+(Note the `./` at the beginning that will make sure images work when deployed on gh-pages.)

 ### Handle data